vitorsch/schcar-backend-laravel/README.md

 # Schcar Laravel

 ## About this Project
 This project is a application made using laravel and sql as DB.
 Which will be used to integrate with react (Front-end).
-The final goal is to serve as authetication, and manipulation of data for a webstore of cars.
+The final goal is to serve as authetication, and manipulation of data for a webstore of vehicles.

 ## Clone and start
 In order to test this project you may need :